spinnaker/spinnaker.github.io/setup/security/authorization/pipeline-permissions/index.md

 {% include
    warning
-   content="**Note:** If a pipeline has multiple triggers with different runAsUser's set, the new managed service user will get all of the roles of the different manual service users (as you can only have one managed service user per pipeline).
+   content="**Note:** If a pipeline has multiple triggers with different `runAsUser` fields set, the new managed service user will get all of the roles of the different manual service users (as you can only have one managed service user per pipeline).
 This can potentially remove some users ability to edit or execute affected pipelines."
 %}